j0lle/gpu-screen-recorder-selector/README.md

 To list available audio devices that you can use you can run `gpu-screen-recorder --list-audio-devices` and the name to use is on the left size of the `|`.\
 To list available audio application names that you can use you can run `gpu-screen-recorder --list-application-audio`.
 ## Streaming
-Streaming works the same as recording, but the `-o` argument should be path to the live streaming service you want to use (including your live streaming key).
-Take a look at `scripts/twitch-stream.sh` to see an example of how to stream to twitch.
+Streaming works the same way as recording, but the `-o` argument should be path to the live streaming service you want to use (including your live streaming key).
+Take a look at `scripts/twitch-stream.sh` to see an example of how to stream to twitch.\
+GPU Screen Recorder uses Ffmpeg so GPU Screen Recorder supports all protocols that Ffmpeg supports.\
+If you want to reduce latency one thing you can do is to use the `-keyint` option, for example `-keyint 0.5`.
+Lower value means lower latency at the cost of increased bitrate/decreased quality.
 ## Replay mode
 Run `gpu-screen-recorder` with the `-c mp4` and `-r` option, for example: `gpu-screen-recorder -w screen -f 60 -r 30 -c mp4 -o ~/Videos`.
 Note that in this case, `-o` should point to a directory.\
 If `-df yes` is set, replays are save in folders based on the date.